 Springboard Retail’s Count feature allows you to freeze a store’s inventory in order to perform a physical inventory check of a location, and then provides a list of discrepancies to address post count.
 Select your store location and enable filters to count a certain brand, season, style name, category, or whatever groups you’d like to refine by.
 Or, freeze an entire store’s inventory for a full physical count.

 Are poor performing products eating up space on your sales floor?
 Is one product doing well in one location, while failing in another?
-Whatever your motive, inventory transfers are a great way to quickly move merchandise between locations to meet customer demand and get rid of stale inventory.
-Keeping an eye on the balance and stock of inventory is essential to keeping the most profitable inventory—and enough of it—available, and knowing when it’s time to initiate or request a transfer.
+Whatever your motive, inventory transfers are a great way to quickly move merchandise between locations to meet customer demand and get rid of stale merchandise.
+Keeping an eye on the balance and stock of inventory is essential to keeping the most profitable products—and enough of them—available, and knowing when it’s time to initiate or request a transfer.

-With inventory transfers comes the inevitable risk of transfer discrepancies, and resolving them as soon as possible is critical to avoid misselling products or promising customers things you do not have.
-Springboard’s transfer management feature includes a discrepancy feature that highlights any errors right away, but it’s also important to frequently run two additional discrepancy reports:
+With inventory transfers comes the inevitable risk of transfer discrepancies, and resolving them as soon as possible is critical to avoid misselling products or promising customers items you do not have.
+Springboard Retails’s transfer management feature includes a discrepancy feature that highlights any errors right away, but it’s also important to frequently run two additional discrepancy reports:

 - Negative on Hand: Bring any products with negative inventory to light.
 An inventory on hand issue means you could be misselling products and therefore incorrectly altering inventory levels.